 (2) The provisions of the principal Act as in force immediately before the commencement of this Act shall apply in the same manner and to the same extent to and with respect to the estates of persons dying before the first day of July, nineteen hundred and seventy as those provisions applied immediately before the coming into operation of this Act.

 ”.

-9 On the date as at which this compilation was prepared, the Oaths, Affidavits and Statutory Declarations (Consequential Provisions) Act 2005 s.
-63, which gives effect to Sch.
-1, had not come into operation.
-It reads as follows:

-“

-63. Various Acts amended

-Each Act listed in Schedule 1 is amended as set out in that Schedule below the short title of the Act.

-Schedule 1 it.
-1 reads as follows:

-Schedule 1 — Amendments to various Acts

-[s.
-63]

-1. Administration Act 1903